We’ve got you covered.

 Fake urine, also called laboratory urine, is designed as a substitute to trick tests.
 Instead of using your own sample, you simply mix up a vial of the fake stuff and pour it into your testing cup when the time comes.
 There are many different brands of synthetic urine out there these days.

-Of them all, Quick Luck Pre-Mixed Synthetic Urine is the most popular choice.
+Of them all, Clear Choice’s Quick Luck Pre-Mixed Synthetic Urine is the most popular choice.
 It’s one of the most trusted brands because it’s laboratory-created formula so effectively mimics human urine.
 It even comes pre-mixed to take that little bit of extra stress off you.
+All you need to do is get the synthetic urine to the optimal temperature, and use it to fill the urine sample cup they give you when testing your urine.

 The best synthetic urines will take all of these factors into account.
 Some brands tout the need for urea and uric acid in synthetic urine, but these are not things that most drug testing labs usually test.
 Urine tests do, however, look for adulterants in the urine, so going synthetic is likely better than altering your own sample.
 If you’ll be taking a monitored urine test, you may need something like the Incognito Belt to keep things inconspicuous.